jamesob/simple-ctv-vault/README.md

 ## Fee management

-Because coins may remain vaulted for long periods of time, the unvault process is subject to changes in the fee market.
-Because use of OP_CTV requires precommiting to a tree of possible outputs, we cannot use RBF to dynamically adjust feerate of unvaulting transactions.
+Because coins may remain vaulted for long periods of time, the unvault process is sensitive to changes in the fee market.
+Because use of OP_CTV requires precommiting to a tree of all possible specific outputs and the number of inputs, we cannot use RBF to dynamically adjust feerate of unvaulting transactions.

 In this implementation, we make use of [anchor outputs](https://bitcoinops.org/en/topics/anchor-outputs/) in order to allow mummified unvault transactions to have their feerate adjusted dynamically.